François de La Rochefoucauld (writer)

 François de La Rochefoucauld, 2nd Duke of La Rochefoucauld, Prince de Marcillac (/ˈrɒʃfuːkoʊ/; /fr/; 15 September 1613 – 17 March 1680) was an accomplished French moralist of the era of French Classical literature and author of Maximes and Memoirs, the only two works of his dense literary œuvre published.
 His Maximes portrays the callous nature of human conduct, with a cynical attitude towards putative virtue and avowals of affection, friendship, love, and loyalty.
-Leonard Tancock regards Maximes as "one of the most deeply felt, most intensely lived texts in French literature", with his "experience, his likes and dislikes, sufferings and petty spites ... crystallized into absolute truths."

 Born in Paris in 1613, at a time when the royal court was vacillating between aiding the nobility and threatening it, he was considered an exemplar of the accomplished seventeenth-century nobleman.
 Until 1650, he bore the title of Prince de Marcillac.
-His great-grandfather François III, Duc de la Rochefoucauld, was killed in the St. Bartholomew's Day massacre, being a Huguenot.
+His great-grandfather François III, de la Rochefoucauld, was killed in the St. Bartholomew's Day massacre, being a Huguenot.

 Early life: 1613–1629

-François de La Rochefoucauld was born on September 15, 1613, at Rue des Petits Champs, in Paris's 1st arrondissement neighborhood.
+François de La Rochefoucauld was born on September 15, 1613, at Rue des Petits Champs (today in Paris's 1st arrondissement).
 La Rochefoucauld was given the education of a nobleman of his era, which concentrated on military exercises, hunting, court etiquette, elegance of expression and comportment, and a knowledge of the world.
 He was married at the age of fourteen to Andrée de Vivonne.
-Belonging to one of the most illustrious families of the French nobility, the young La Rochefoucauld, then prince of Marcillac, succeeded at the age of 16 (1 May 1629) to his uncle Benjamin de La Rochefoucauld, count of Estissac, as camp master of the Estissac regiment.
+Belonging to one of the most illustrious families of the French nobility, the young La Rochefoucauld, then prince of Marcillac, succeeded at the age of 16 (1 May 1629) his uncle Benjamin de La Rochefoucauld, count of Estissac, as camp master of the Estissac regiment.